ivankovnatsky/nixos-config/docs/beelink.md

 ## Routers

-Configured both routers to use dnsmasq IP as DNS server in DHCP settings.
-Asus has ability to disable advertising router IP as dns server, TP-link does not, so used dnsmasq IP two times there to make the resolution reliable.
+1. Configured Asus router to use dnsmasq DNS server IP as DNS server in WAN settings disabling: Forward local domain queries to upstream DNS, Enable DNS Rebind protection, Enable DNSSEC.
+Otherwise keeping route dns IP as the main in dhcp settings, the default basically.

+2. TP-Link router can't normally recieve dnsmasq responds somehow, so I had to add dnsmasq DNS IP to DHCP settings and in WAN settings as well just in case.
+Also, because if you configure only one server in DHCP settings, TP-Link advertises as a seconds it's own IP as DNS (in clients default DNS servers), whick breaks the resoltion, thus dplicated dnsmasq IP two times

 ## BIOS